tonyguerrero88/cloudformation_to_terraform_example/readme.md

 This repository contains a GitHub Actions workflow that automatically converts CloudFormation templates (`.yaml` files) into Terraform configuration files (`.tf`).

-# Acknowledgement
----
- CF2TF Tool created by [DontShaveTheYak](https://github.com/DontShaveTheYak/cf2tf)

 ## Workflow Overview

 ### What It Does:

 1. **Runs on push to main** to ensure Terraform templates are generated and stored correctly.
 2. **Installs Python 3.10** using GitHub Actions.
 3. **Finds all `.yaml` files** in the `cf_templates/` folder.
 4. **Runs `cf2tf`** on each YAML file to generate the corresponding Terraform (`.tf`) file.
 5. **Displays the output of the conversion in the action logs.**
 6. **Uploads the Terraform files** as artifacts for download.
-7. **Commits and pushes the generated Terraform files** back to the repository under the `tf_templates/` folder.
+7. **Commits and pushes the generated Terraform files** back to the repository under the `tf_templates/` folder while preventing infinite workflow loops.

 ## Workflow File: `.github/workflows/cf2tf.yml`